 An abortion is a deliberate action, taken with the specific intent of ending a human life.
 There is no moral comparison to a miscarriage, any more than there is one between arson and an accidental house fire.
 It would be ridiculous to excuse an arsonist on the grounds that some houses burn down by accident.
 Abortion is not made any more moral by referring to miscarriage, any more than murder can be justified by referring to accidental deaths.

 Miscarriages occur when something triggers a premature birth.
 Often, this happens early enough in the pregnancy that the unborn child does not survive.
-The cause might be an illness, an injury, or some genetic issue with the child itself.
+The specific cause of miscarriages vary.
+They might include an abnormality in the mother's reproductive organs, a disease, hormonal problems, a genetic issue in the child, an illness, or an injury.
 It may even be due to the negligence or carelessness of the mother or some other person.
 Miscarriages are unintentional, and this makes all the difference.

 God designed the universe to operate under a set of rules and natural laws.
 He only interferes with the "normal" operation of nature under extraordinary circumstances.
 The question of why God does not prevent miscarriages is not much different than the question of why God does not prevent any other evil—or all evil, for that matter.
 This draws in the question of free will and why we are allowed to make certain choices.